moodlehq/moodle-plugin-ci/doc/TravisFileExplained.md

 # This disables XDebug which should speed up the build.
 One reason to remove this
 # line is if you are trying to generate code coverage with PHPUnit.
   - phpenv config-rm xdebug.ini
+# This installs the latest version of NodeJS which is used by Grunt, etc.
+  - nvm install node
 # Currently we are inside of the clone of your repository.
 We move up two
 # directories to build the project.
   - cd ../..